makrmark/anonamaze-static/_features/data-sovereignty.markdown

 author: markc
 icon: bi bi-globe-asia-australia
 title: Data Sovereignty
 description: Your sensitive data stays within your chosen geography.
-AnonAmaze is already available in a number of geographic regions.
 cta: to capitalize on your data assets while maintaining security and compliance.
-order: 3
+order: 5
 ---